Barroqueiro/Cybersecurity-Actions/README.md

     Default: 'HTML'

 Output styles from the report created, 2 options are available `HTML` and `MD`, either one can be chosen or they can be combined using commas.

+## Outputs

+    Name: artifact-name
+    description: Name of the artifact this action creates

 ### Anotations that can be found